 Need more scientific evidence than a 'brick on a string'?
 Here's a scientific article detailing the effect of weight and size on the rotational mass of a spinning object.

 "C'mon Dan!
 That article was way techo-geek speak!"
 "How about some easy proof that everyone can understand?"

 How about a spinning ice skater?
 Here's a quick article of how an ice skater speeds up their spin.
 By pulling their arms closer to their body, they pick-up speed right?

-The 8% weight savings for the 650c wheel sizes easily negates the added friction for the additional rotations that it makes.
+The 8% weight savings for the 650c wheel sizes easily negates the added friction in the wheel bearings because of the additional rotations.